thatlarrypearson/vehicle-telemetry-system/README-rpdc.md

 The function ```get_output_file_name()``` from [Telemetry System Boot and Application Startup Counter](https://github.com/thatlarrypearson/telemetry-counter) has been added to ```obd_logger``` and ```obd_tester``` to ensure the creation of data files with unique invariant identifiers.
 These file names assure that data files can be processed in the order they were created.
 For the file naming to work properly, ```obd_logger``` and ```obd_tester``` need to be started through the bash startup programs found in ```telemetry-obd/bin/```  named ```obd_logger.sh``` and ```obd_tester.sh```.

 Data timestamp information may still need downstream processing using embedded GPS data to recalibrate system timestamp data.
-Examples for this type of downstream processing can be found in the ```obd_log_to_csv``` package.
-See [Telemetry OBD Data To CSV File](https://github.com/thatlarrypearson/telemetry-obd-log-to-csv).
+Examples for this type of downstream processing can be found in [Vehicle Telemetry System Data Aggregation](./README-aggregation.md).

+##

 ## Running Raspberry Pi In Vehicle